 The town of Elkhorn has two picturesque buildings from its mining era: Fraternity Hall and Gillian Hall.
 These 1890s building have been preserved and are a part of Elkhorn State Park, Montana’s smallest state park.
 They are open to the public.
 The rest of the buildings are private residences.

 While silver was first discovered in the Elkhorn Mountains as far back as 1868, it was not until 1875 that ore was discovered at what became the Elkhorn Mine.
 By 1888, the mine was producing significant amounts and the local economy thrived.
-It had produced 8,902,000 ounces of silver and 8,500 ounces of gold and more than 4 million pounds of lead by 1900.
+Just 12 years later, it had produced 8,902,000 ounces of silver and 8,500 ounces of gold and more than 4 million pounds of lead.

 The volatile price of silver led to the mine being worked sporadically over the next 30 years.
 Elkhorn Mine closed for good in 1912.
 Its tailings were reworked several times in the next 3 decades.
 By 1951 all activity ended.